 by the parties when presenting or arguing the case.
 Mediation

-the conference attorney consent to disclosure.
+the mediation attorney consent in writing to disclosure.

-Noncompliance Sanctions.
+Noncompliance; Sanctions.
 Failure to comply with the provisions

 of this rule or any order of the court relating to a prehearing